Skip to main content Skip to footer

 Accessibility statement for NHS Bursary

-This accessibility statement applies to the NHS Bursary website.
+This accessibility statement applies to NHS Bursary.

-This website is run by the NHS Business Services Authority.
+This website is run by the NHS Business Services Authority (NHSBSA).
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-• change colours, contrast levels and fonts
+• change colours, contrast levels and fonts using browser or device settings

 • zoom in up to 400% without the text spilling off the screen

-• navigate most of the website using just a keyboard
+• navigate most of the website using just a keyboard or speech recognition software (Voice Control and Dragon)

-• listen to most of the website using a screen reader (including the most recent version of NVDA)
+• listen to most of the website using a screen reader (including the most recent version of NVDA and VoiceOver)

 We’ve also made the website text as simple as possible to understand.